pranamg/PythonInExcel/docs/02-Business Intelligence_03-Customer Analytics.md

-Okay, let's move on to **Business Intelligence - 3.
+The final topic in the business intelligence series is **Business Intelligence - 3.
 Customer Analytics**.

-This area is crucial for understanding your customer base, identifying your most valuable customers, and tailoring strategies.
-We'll cover RFM analysis, customer segmentation, and basic sentiment analysis.
+Customer Analytics is a critical component for understanding customer behavior, identifying high-value customers, and developing targeted strategies.
+This section covers essential techniques including RFM analysis, customer segmentation, and basic sentiment analysis.

-Your `piplist.txt` confirms you have `pandas`, `numpy`, `scikit-learn` (for clustering), `nltk` (for text analysis), and `seaborn`/`matplotlib` (for visualization), which are all needed for these tasks.
+Based on [`piplist.txt`](./README.md) output, you have libraries needed for these tasks including `pandas`, `numpy`, `scikit-learn` (for clustering), `nltk` (for text analysis), and `seaborn`/`matplotlib` (for visualization).

 **Step 1: Generate Sample Customer Transaction Data**